VMO2020/InterviewsTests/Questions.md

 ## Some questions for web developers in the UK

-# 1.- What mean Object oriented programming in js?
+# 1.- What mean object oriented programming in js?

 1a.- Object-Oriented Programming is a way of writing code that allows you to create different objects from a common object (Class).